IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * Assess areas where the IETF community needs to document its consensus, e.g., expectations about community involvement in NOC or tools efforts.

-# Three-Year Assessment

-The LLC, with the involvement of the community, shall conduct and complete an assessment of the structure, processes, and operation of the IASA2 and LLC.
-This should be presented to the community after a period of roughly three years of operation.
-The assessment may potentially include recommendations for improvements or changes in the IASA2 and/or LLC.

 # Security Considerations

-This document describes the structure of the IETF's administrative support activity, version 2.
+This document describes the structure of the IETF's Administrative Aupport Activity (IASA), version 2.
 It introduces no security considerations for the Internet.

 # IANA Considerations